scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 ------------

-Two methods of determining equilibrium properties of particulate matter, Monte Carlo (MC) and molecular dynamics (MD), have existed in some form since the 1950's :cite:`TODO`.
-Today many packages exist for this purpose: LAMMPS :cite:`TODO`, Gromacs :cite:`TODO`, OpenMM :cite:`TODO`, and HOOMD-blue :cite:`TODO` to name a few.
-Algorithms for improving performance using GPU's :cite:`TODO` or other means :cite:`TODO` and greater accessibility to greater computational power has improved tremendously the length and time scales of simulations.
+Two methods of determining equilibrium properties of particulate matter, Monte Carlo (MC) and molecular dynamics (MD), have existed in some form since the 1950's :cite:`metropolis.etal1953, alder.wainwright1959`.

+Today many packages exist for this purpose: LAMMPS :cite:`plimpton1993`, Gromacs :cite:`berendsen.etal1995, abraham.etal2015`, OpenMM :cite:`eastman.etal2017`, and HOOMD-blue :cite:`anderson.etal2008, glaser.etal2015, anderson.etal2020` to name a few.
+Algorithms for improving performance using GPU's :cite:`spellings.etal2017` or other means :cite:`niethammer.etal2014` and greater accessibility to greater computational power has improved tremendously the length and time scales of simulations :cite:`simon.etal2019, shaw.etal2009`.
 However, having well designed application protocol interfaces (API) is also important for simulation engines.
 They must provide scientists with little computer science exercise a facile way to interface with the code while also providing those experienced with software the power to customize and tailor the code to their needs.
 HOOMD-blue always has aimed to provide such an interface, and changes in its API for version 3 have continued to improve upon that aim.

 HOOMD-blue was first created in 2008 by Joshua Anderson.
 Soon after, he added a Python interface for writing simulations scripts.
 The first Python API was inspired by other simulation software such as